Confining potential in holographic bottom-up QCD from WKB: Conclusions

-Finally, we performed a configurational entropy analysis to test the feasibility of the reconstructed model to describe hadrons.
-We found that the configurational entropy is not an increasing function of $n$ since it has a local maximum, as is expected for models like the Hardwall.
-However, for the lowest modes ($n<16$), CE increases with $n$, as we expected from phenomenological arguments.
-Thus, this reconstructed WKB model could describe light meson phenomena holographically.
+Finally, we performed a configurational entropy analysis to assess the feasibility of the reconstructed model for describing hadrons.
+The analysis reveals that the configurational entropy does not increase with $n$, contrary to initial expectations, as it exhibits a local maximum.
+Nonetheless, for the lowest modes ($n<16$), the configurational entropy increases with $n$, reflecting a hardwall-like behavior.
+Consequently, this reconstructed WKB model can potentially descriptively represent light meson phenomena in a holographic manner.